Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Introduction

 The theoretical performance of OMP-type methods can be analyzed in terms of coherence tools (e.g., \cite{GMS03, T04, T06, TG07, E10}).
 However, the restricted isometry property (RIP) of the measurement matrix becomes relatively more popular than coherence for the analysis of various compressed sensing algorithms including OMP.
 The RIP is defined as follows.

-\begin{Def} \emph{\cite{CT05}} Let $A $ be an $m\times n$ matrix.
+\begin{Def}\cite{CT05} Let $A $ be an $m\times n$ matrix.
 The restricted isometry constant (RIC) denoted by $\delta_q $ is the smallest number $\delta \geq 0$ such that for any $q$-sparse vector $z\in \mathbb{R}^n. $ $A$ is said to satisfy the restricted isometry property (RIP) of order $q $ if $ \delta_q<1.$ \end{Def}

-It was shown in \cite{DW10} that OMP can identify the exact support of a $k$-sparse signal in exact $k$ iterations if $ \delta_{k+1} < 1/(3\sqrt{k}).$ This condition was relaxed to $ \delta_{k+1} < 1/(1+ \sqrt{2k}) $ in \cite{HZ11} and in \cite{MS12} and \cite{WS12}.
-The condition (\ref{CON01}) was further improved to in \cite{CW14}, which is situated between $1/( \sqrt{k} +1 )$ and $1/ \sqrt{k}. $ Examples are given in \cite{MS12, WS12} to show that the OMP algorithm might fail to achieve the correct support identification in exact $k$ iterations when $\delta_{k+1} = 1/ \sqrt{k}.$ In noiseless situations (i.e., the measurements are accurate), it was eventually shown that the condition $ \delta_{k+1} < 1/\sqrt{k+1}$ is sharp to guarantee the success of OMP for $k$-sparse data reconstruction in exact $k$ iterations \cite{M15}.
-In noisy settings (the measurements are inaccurate), the guaranteed performance of OMP has been shown in \cite{CW11} and \cite{WHC13} under the condition (\ref{CON01}) and a certain assumption on the signal to recover.
-A similar result was also established in \cite{CW14} under the condition (\ref{Improved}).
+It was shown in \cite{DW10} that OMP can identify the support of a $k$-sparse signal in exact $k$ iterations if $ \delta_{k+1} < 1/(3\sqrt{k}).$ This condition was relaxed to $ \delta_{k+1} < 1/(1+ \sqrt{2k}) $ in \cite{HZ11} and $ \delta_{k+1} < 1/( \sqrt{k} +1 )$ in \cite{MS12} and \cite{WS12}.
+This condition was further improved to $ \delta_{k+1} < (\sqrt{4k+1}-1)/ (2k) $ in \cite{CW14}, which is situated between $1/( \sqrt{k} +1 )$ and $1/ \sqrt{k}. $ Examples are given in \cite{MS12, WS12} to show that the OMP algorithm might fail to achieve the correct support identification in exact $k$ iterations when $\delta_{k+1} = 1/ \sqrt{k}.$ In noiseless situations (i.e., the measurements are accurate), it was shown that the condition $ \delta_{k+1} < 1/\sqrt{k+1}$ is sharp to guarantee the success of OMP for $k$-sparse data reconstruction in exact $k$ iterations \cite{M15}.
+In noisy settings (the measurements are inaccurate), the guaranteed performance of OMP has been shown in \cite{CW11} and \cite{WHC13} under the condition $ \delta_{k+1} < 1/( \sqrt{k} +1 )$ and a certain assumption on the target signal.
 Another improvement was achieved recently in \cite{WZLT17}, and it was shown that the condition $\delta_{k+1} < 1/ \sqrt{k +1} $ together with a condition on the signal is sufficient for OMP to correctly identify the support of a $k$-sparse vector in exact $k$ iterations.
-Moreover, the stability of OMP was also studied under the RIP in the literature (e.g., \cite{Z11}).
+Moreover, the stability of OMP was also studied under the RIP in \cite{Z11}.